 "Fluenter" checks regular expressions with Fluentd

-My name is Ito and I am an infrastructure engineer.
+My name is Ito and I'm an infrastructure engineer.

 Fluentd is a useful tool for collecting logs, but

-checking regular expressions is a pain.
+checking regular expressions is a bit of a hassle.

-configure the regular expressions, but
+set the regular expressions, but I

-I found this site.
+found this site.

 Fluentular: a Fluentd regular expression editor

-It's very easy to use.
+It's very easy to use

-Click "Parse" and the results will appear at the bottom of the screen.
+Click "Parse" and the results will appear at the bottom of the screen

 fluentular2

-The configuration file settings will be automatically output.
+The configuration file settings will be automatically output

 If the regular expression is written incorrectly, the contents of the Data Inspector will be empty.